 Grant Thornton LLP is a leading Canadian accounting and advisory firm providing audit, tax and advisory services to private and public organizations.
 We help dynamic organizations unlock their potential for growth by providing meaningful, actionable advice through a broad range of services.
-Grant Thornton LLP is a Canadian member of Grant Thornton International Ltd, whose member and correspondent firms operate in over 130 countries worldwide.
+Together with the Quebec firm Raymond Chabot Grant Thornton LLP, Grant Thornton in Canada has approximately 4,000 people in offices across Canada.
+Grant Thornton LLP is a Canadian member of Grant Thornton International Ltd, whose member firms operate in over 130 countries worldwide.